menkhus/falco/README.md

   -o [OUTPUTFILE], --outputfile [OUTPUTFILE]
                         name of output file
   -t [TYPE], --type [TYPE]
-                        format of output, options are text, json
+                        format of output, options are text, json or html
   -u --update     update or load the vfeed database.
 Run this about once per week.  use $ falco -c to complete the database configuration.
   -v [PACKAGE_VERSION], --package_version [PACKAGE_VERSION]
                         package version to look for